allynz/programmatic-chess-frontend/public/aboutString.md

 you need a google acccount for login
 Supported browsers - The website is supported on almost all modern browsers.
 It is best viewed on a 13 inch monitor

+submissions could take around a min to complete judging

+C++ specific version and platform that they are run on, compiler details, compilation command etc.

+main function must return int, otherwise compilation error, and return 0

+submission limits and when does ti reset

 ## Privacy Policy
 - This website collects minimal personal data of the users.
 Its primary use is for authentication and analytics
 - The website requires to have a `Google` account and sign-in/registering using that